Everybody talks about it, but what is sustainable agriculture?

 The Environmental Impact Of Agriculture

 Agriculture in today’s society is something of a menace to the planet and it is compromising the ability of future generations to use the land.
+If we don’t adop sustainable agriculture practices now, food production may not be able to keep up with demand.

-It has a serious role to play in climate change, the degradation of arable land, the deforestation of major areas of the planet, the scarcity of water resources and more.
+Sustainable agricultural practices have a serious role to play in climate change, the degradation of arable land, the deforestation of major areas of the planet, the scarcity of water resources and more.

 The Origins Of Sustainable Agriculture